GearPlug/pipedrive-python/README.md

 ### Persons section, see the api documentation: https://developers.pipedrive.com/docs/api/v1/#!/Persons

 #### Get persons
-If you need the details of a person send the person id, if you don't just call the method without send anything
+If you need the details of a person send the person id, if you don't just call the method
 ```
 get_details_person = client.get_persons(person_id="")